-Michelin North America this week announced an initiative designed to reduce tire-related fuel consumption for each vehicle to half of what it is now by 2030 – the year when the number of vehicles worldwide is projected to have doubled.
-The event was held Tuesday, Oct.
-30, at New York’s NASDAQ MarketSite Studio.
+Michelin North America announced an initiative designed to reduce tire-related fuel consumption for each vehicle to half of what it is now by 2030 – the year when the number of vehicles worldwide is projected to have doubled.
+The event was held Oct.
+30 at New York’s NASDAQ MarketSite Studio.

 “Did you know that up to 20 percent of the energy needed to operate your car is due to the tires, and that for commercial trucks the impact may be even higher, up to 30 percent and more?” asked Jim Micali, Michelin North America’s chairman and president.
 Micali said that up to 9 percent of total worldwide oil consumption can be traced directly to tire performance.